Prioritize what to build next

 In Harvestr, you can filter Discoveries by tags, user groups, states, date created, last updated, last feedback, and numeric fields.

-Date and numeric fields can be sorted in a relative way.
-You can for example filter Discoveries that have more than 30 feedback, or Discoveries that were created more than 14 days ago.
+Date and numeric fields can be sorted relative to each other.
+For example, you can filter Discoveries with more than 30 feedbacks or Discoveries created more than 14 days ago.

 Filters can be added with "AND" / "OR" conditions.
 If we go on with the same example, you could filter Discoveries with more than 30 feedback AND were created more than 14 days ago.